opentoonz/opentoonz_docs/source/create_animations_using_plastic_tool.rst

 Building a Plastic skeleton
 ---------------------------
-The Plastic skeleton is a control structure linked to a mesh level that gives us the handles for deforming/animating the chosen element/s of the xsheet.
+The Plastic skeleton is a control structure linked to a mesh level that gives us the handles for deforming/animating the chosen element/s of the Xsheet.

  |build_skeleton_mode|